Halfback (American football): Physical characteristics

 There is a great diversity in those who play at the running back position.
 At one extreme are smaller, faster players.
 These fast, agile, and elusive running backs are often called "scat backs" because their low center of gravity and maneuverability allow them to dodge tacklers.
 Hall-of-famer Barry Sanders, Chris Johnson, and LeSean McCoy exemplified this running style.
 "Scat backs" still active in the NFL include Saquon Barkley of the Philadelphia Eagles, D'Andre Swift of the Chicago Bears, Christian McCaffrey of the San Francisco 49ers and Alvin Kamara of the New Orleans Saints.
 This type of running back has grown in demand due to changes in offensive play calling, style, and tempo.
 The trending spread offense demands a player that can utilize open space as much as possible as run blockers are sacrificed to spread out the defense.

 At the other extreme are "power backs": bigger, stronger players who can break through tackles using brute strength and raw power.
 They are usually (but not always) slower runners compared to other backs, and typically run straight ahead (or "North-and-South" in football terminology) rather than dodging to the outside edges of the playing field (i.e. running "East-and-West") like shorter, quicker, lighter backs will often do.
-Power backs from previous generations such as Jim Brown and Larry Csonka were often classified as fullbacks, but halfbacks such as Jerome Bettis and Steven Jackson also exemplify the power back position.
+Power backs from previous generations such as Jim Brown and Larry Csonka were often classified as fullbacks, but halfbacks such as Jerome Bettis, Brandon Jacobs and Steven Jackson also exemplify the power back position.
 More recent examples include Marshawn Lynch, Frank Gore, Leonard Fournette, Nick Chubb of the Houston Texans and Derrick Henry of the Baltimore Ravens.
 For many years the “power” running back was the central component of an offense.
 In that time period formations and rhythm favored this type of player.
 This sort of offensive scheme is now a rarity, as “power backs” take on supporting roles behind faster and more versatile running backs.

 In the modern age, an “every-down” halfback has to have a combination of running ability, pass-catching ability, and blocking ability.
 The "every-down" designation comes from a running back's ability to perform important functions beyond rushing on the ever-increasing number of passing plays such as receiving the ball and pass-blocking for their quarterback.
 A primary running back also needs abundant stamina to remain consistent in an up-tempo offense.
 Backs such as Walter Payton and Emmitt Smith were appraised for their versatile running styles and abilities.
 More recent examples include Dalvin Cook of the Minnesota Vikings, Jonathan Taylor of the Indianapolis Colts and Melvin Gordon of the Denver Broncos.